rajin-s/UM_Basic/README.md

 ## Setup
-- Navigate to the desired install location inside a Unity project git repository `cd Assets/Modules`
+- Navigate to the desired install location inside a Unity project git repository

+  `cd Assets/Modules`
-- Inside the target folder, add this repository as a submodule `git submodule add https://github.com/rajin-s/UM_Basic.git`
+- Inside the target folder, add this repository as a submodule

+  `git submodule add https://github.com/rajin-s/UM_Basic.git`
-- Commit the changes to finish registering the submodule `git add --all; git commit -m "Added UM_Basic submodule`
+- Commit the changes to finish registering the submodule

+  `git add --all; git commit -m "Added UM_Basic submodule"`
-- Initialize the submodule from anywhere in the parent repository `git submodule init`
+- Initialize the submodule from anywhere in the parent repository

+  `git submodule init`

 ## Updating
 (requires setup as a git submodule according to the above instructions)
-- Inside the parent Unity project git repository, enter `git submodule update --remote` to get the latest version of the repository
+- Inside the parent Unity project repository, enter `git submodule update --remote` to get the latest version of this submodule

 Available under the GNU AGPL3 License (see LICENSE file)